javad-sheikh/javad-sheikh/README.md

 ### 📫 Reach me:

-Email me at: javad2n@yahoo.com
+Email me at: javad.sheikh@utu.fi

-Or contact me at: https://t.me/javad_sh_73
+Or contact me at: https://t.me/javad2n

 Get more info at: